![]() ![]() ![]() ![]() |

 It's interesting to know about valentine's traditions in UK.
 Read about valentine day customs in England/ Britain.

-Valentine's Traditions In UKValentine's Day is celebrated in the memory of Saint Valentine, the Christian martyr who gave his life in the honor of love.
+Valentine's Day is celebrated in the memory of Saint Valentine, the Christian martyr who gave his life in the honor of love.
 King Claudius decapitated Saint Valentine in 269 A.D. for performing illegal marriages of Roman soldiers, who were apparently barred from marrying.
 Almost two centuries later, in 496 A.D., Pope Gelasius resolved to honor this sacrifice by observing February 14 as a feast day, without little thought or idea on the kind of consequence it would have on the entire world 1,500 years later.
 Today, Saint Valentine has come to be regarded as the patron of love, and Valentine's Day, the ultimate jubilation for lovers.
 Valentine's Day, the festival of love, is celebrated across the globe.
 Flowers, cards, gifts and celebrations are integral parts of this special occasion.
 Although the celebrations are more or less the same everywhere, some countries have exclusive V-day traditions unique to them.
 And, U.K is no exception!
 In Britain, this wonderful day is not only celebrated by youngsters and lovers, but also by the kids.
 Children sing special songs and are generously rewarded for this.
 This is also a day to savor special Valentine buns baked with caraway seeds, plums or raisins.
 Read on to discover more about Valentine's Day tradition in Britain.

 Valentine's traditions in U.K. may vary from the rest of the world.
 However, that doesn't take away from the people and the celebration its unique appeal and significance.